Indirect Impacts of Climate Change

 - How do scientists predict climate change will impact malaria cases in the future?

-- Warming temperatures are leading to indirect climate impacts, like the spread of vector-borne diseases.
+Respond to this question: Warming temperatures are leading to indirect climate impacts, such as the spread of diseases.
 What are other ways climate change might impact human health?